PandaWood/Simple-MAPI.NET/README.md

 ```

 I don't use Logon/off() because it used to cause issues (only in 64-bit Office/Outlook)
-and showed a superflous error but sent anyway - but it's I may need to revisit that choice.
+and showed a superflous error but sent anyway - but I may need to revisit that choice.

 ## History